LongDorat/Programming_A/README.md

 1. **Step 1: Clone the Repository**
    Clone the repository using `git clone`.

-2. **Step 2: Navigate to the Desired Directory**
+2. **Step 2: Navigate to the Directory**
-   Navigate to the desired directory (e.g., `/path/to/Programming_A/01 Variables, Input, Output/Baitap 1`).
+   `cd \path\to\Programming_A`

 3. **Step 3: Open the Relevant Exercise File**
-   Open the relevant exercise file (e.g., `Cau 01.c`) then go to the debug tab and run debug (Only available for VSCode, you will need separate setup for other IDEs or straight up building it).
+   Open the relevant exercise file (e.g., `Cau 01.c`)

 4. **Step 4: Run the Program**
-   Run the program with test cases or your own input.
+   - **With VSCode**: open debug tab and choose the different launch that use the available compiler.
+Currently support MSVC and GCC natively.
+   - With other IDE, you can just build it straight away.

 5. **Step 5: Try Your Own**
    Replace the solutions with your own code.
 (Remember to comment out the solutions to compare with your code.)